University of Toronto, Mississauga

 American Literature (2015-16; 2016-17) – A year-long survey of American literatures from accounts of early European encounters with the Americas through the present.

-Introduction to American Literature (Fall 2020; Fall 2022) – A semester-long survey of American literature.
+Introduction to American Literature (Fall 2020; Fall 2022; Winter 2025) – A semester-long survey of American literature.
 In Fall 2020 and Fall 2022 the course focused on “Repositioning American Protest” in texts from the late eighteenth century to the present.

 Early American Literature (Fall 2016; Fall 2018; Fall 2019; Winter 2023) – A semester-long survey of literature and culture of the Americas through the end of the eighteenth century.